SCColeman/standard_MEG_beamformer/README.md

 Now all components have been loaded or calculated, a forward model can be computed.
 Ensure that the modality is set correctly (either `meg=True` or `eeg=True`).
 The forward model object `fwd` contains the lead fields which are used later to calculate an inverse solution.

 ## Source Reconstruction
 Here, we reconstruct the sources of activity in the brain using a linearly constrained minimum variance (LCMV) beamformer.
 This acts as a spatial filter, where the output of the filter is unity at the location of interest, with overall output variance as close to zero as possible.
-Other source reconstruction methods exist (see *mTBI_predict_notts/min_norm_parcellation*), but LCMV is particularly good at locating precise sources of activity (although it can actually amplify noise when there is very little brain activity!).
+Other source reconstruction methods exist (see *mTBI_predict_notts/min_norm_parcellation*), but LCMV is particularly good at locating precise sources of activity.

 An LCMV beamformer derives a set *weights* for each location in the source-space, which can be multiplied by the sensor data to reconstruct source activity.
 The components required for constructing these weights are:
 1) The lead fields, contained in the `fwd` object.